Advertiser Disclosure

 John F. Kennedy International Airport.
 Image Credit: John F. Kennedy International Airport

-Facilities vary considerably between terminals, so if you’re looking to shop or grab a bite to eat before heading airside, then it’s best to check what options are available in your terminal.
+Facilities vary considerably between terminals, so if you’re looking to shop or grab a bite to eat before heading airside, it’s best to check what options are available in your terminal.
 You can check this information on the airport’s website.

-JFK Ground Transportation Pre-security
+JFK Ground Transportation Pre-Security

 AirTrain